February 6

 Gotham Steel Arbitration Agreement

-These pans get very mixed reviews on Amazon and elsewhere (more on that below), and overall, we consider the pans of mediocre quality: they are very thin and lightweight, which doesn't bode well for heating performance (this was borne out in our tests: the pans heated super fast, lost heat super fast, and had a lot of hot and cold spots).
+These pans get mixed reviews on Amazon and elsewhere (more on that below), and overall, the pans aren't great.
+They are very thin and light, which doesn't bode well for heating performance (this was borne out in our tests: the pans heated super fast, lost heat super fast, and had hot and cold spots).

-Some people may want a super light pan like this, though (for example, if they have ergonomic issues), so overall, you're going to have to decide for yourself whether these pans are good quality; there's a wide range of acceptable among the buying public.
+Some people may want a light pan like this, so you'll have to decide for yourself if these pans are what you want.
+There's a wide range of acceptable among the buying public.

-But we do have one telling piece of evidence to share here, and that is the Arbitration Agreement that came with the pan.
-This is a long disclaimer that basically says if you buy the pan, you enter into an agreement not to sue the company for any reason.
+We do have one telling piece of evidence to share here, and that is the Arbitration Agreement that comes with the pan.
+This is a long disclaimer that basically says if you buy the pan, you enter into an agreement not to sue the company.

 (And by the way, the Agreement that comes with the pan is probably meaningless: to enter into most agreements, the buyer has to sign it.
-If you've not signed anything, they probably can't stop you from taking whatever action you want--but you'd have to check the law in your state to be certain.)
+If you've not signed anything, they can't stop you from taking whatever action you choose to--but you'd have to check laws in your state to be certain.)

 back to top